Boords Logo

 Software

-The tools that motion graphics designers use are evolving fast.
-Here’s a list of software that you may come across in the job.
+The tools that a motion graphics designer uses are evolving fast.
+Here's a list of software that you may come across in the world of motion design.

 Adobe After Effects